COVID-19

 9.20 Apology - member to resume seat - by permission

-If the member apologizes, the Chair, with the approval of the Council, may permit him/her to resume his/her seat.
+If the member apologizes, the Chair, with the approval of the Council, may permit them to resume their seat.

 9.21 Failure to leave seat - removal by Sergeant-at-Arms